 The LLM Credential Assembly Service includes a Letter of Recommendation (LOR) Service as a convenience for you, your recommenders, and participating law schools.
 A letter discusses the qualities and characteristics of the applicant’s ability, academic and otherwise, to study law.
 Letters may be submitted on paper or electronically.
 Letters sent by fax or email will not be accepted.
 From your LSAC account, you can assign recommendations to specific law schools according to their requirements.
-Only your assigned LORs will be sent as part of your law school report to the law schools to which you apply.
+Only your assigned LORs will be sent as part of your CAS Report to the law schools to which you apply.
 Do not delay the submission of your applications while waiting for your letters to be completed.

 Follow the instructions provided in your account to